AlexJHayward/mars-rover/README.md

 ## Structure of the project

-Most of the interesting stuff lives in `domain/` and in `Program.scala`. `Main.scala` and `input/` are concerned with all the interaction with the console, our 'side-effects', that are pushed out to the edge of the system.
+Most of the interesting stuff lives in `domain/` and in `Program.scala`. `Main.scala` and `input/` are concerned with all the interaction with the console, our 'side-effects'.
+The actual 'business' logic lives in `Program`, and `Main` is just a run-harness.

-The only dependency this project has is `scalatest` for testing, it should only require vanilla Scala to compile and run the project itself.
+The only dependency this project has is `scalatest` for testing, the stuff the scripts install is mostly for running SBT itself.

 ## What I didn't get to/want to do next